 USBCrypt offers several methods of stopping the Virtual Encrypted Disks.
 The fastest one is via the system tray icon:

-When you click (or right-click) on the icon, a menu is displayed that contains a few commands, one of which is "Stop Virtual Encrypted Disk".
+When you right-click on the icon, a menu is displayed that contains a few commands, one of which is "Stop Virtual Encrypted Disk".
 When you choose this command, USBCrypt attempts to stop the Virtual Encrypted Disk.
 It usually takes just a second or two, and if there are no files in use that are located in the Virtual Encrypted Disk, it stops and you can see the result in the "balloon" message above the USBCrypt icon:

 However, if some file is still in use, you may see the following message instead: